• Skip to primary navigation

 frozen greek yogurt with tart cherry sauce in a cup and ingredients with text overlay

-This homemade no-churn frozen Greek yogurt with tart cherry sauce is as delicious as it is easy.
+This no-churn frozen Greek yogurt with tart cherry sauce is as delicious as it is easy.
 Grab all the ingredients at Sprouts for a convenient treat.
 Try these cherry oatmeal bars too!

 frozen greek yogurt with tart cherry sauce in a cup